juntao/arenztopia/content/geography.md

 * The Squash River forms one of the longest river systems in Arenztopia with the Prairie River.
 This river system helps water the vast grasslands of Uivrmw.
 * The Prairie River is the only river in Arenztopia which does not have a delta where it meets the sea.
 It forms a river system with the Squash River.

-Arenztopia has many

-Arenztopia also has lots of cities.
+Arenztopia has lots of cities:

 Arenztopia City is on the southern coast.
 It is the capital of Arenztopia and of the Capital Region.
 It's the biggest city in Arenztopia and it controls Arenztopia Bay, a stop on many major shipping routes.
 Arenztopia City is strategically placed next to Arenztopia Bay on a steep hill.